Inside: Preschool number recognition game. A hands-on counting game.

-Subitizing is the ability to ‘see’ a small amount of objects without counting.
+Subitizing is the ability to ‘see’ a small number of objects without counting.
 When subitizing, you instantly know how many dots are present.
 You can also reinforce number sense with a fun counting DIY board game.

 When preschoolers learn how to automatically recognize a familiar number grouping, they will have more time to spend on processing new information.

 They won’t get “caught up” trying to count the number in each group when trying to add one more. (later down the road) Do not rush adding on a preschool level.
 Now is the time to build that number sense.

 So much so, that we ended up adding three more rows of domino numbers.

 Here’s how to set-up this number recognition game: